spectrocloud/docusaurus-versioning-template/README.md

 You have a couple of options to backport changes to older versions.

 1. Create a new branch from the default branch, make the changes, commit, and create a pull request.
 Add the label `auto-backport`, and select the labels that match the versions to which you want to backport the changes.
-The [backport.yml](./.github/workflows/backport.yml) workflow will automatically create a backport PR for each version.
+The [backport.yml](https://github.com/spectrocloud/docusarus-versioning-template/blob/main/.github/workflows/backport.yaml) workflow will automatically create a backport PR for each version.
 Merge the PRs to backport the changes.

 2. You can use the `git cherry-pick` command to pick a commit from a newer version and apply it to an older version.
 This approach is more common when the backport workflow cannot create a backport PR due to merge conflicts.

-3. If the change applies only to a specific version, you can make it directly in the version branch and commit it.
+3. If the change applies only to a specific version, you can commit it directly in the version branch.
 Ideally, you do this through a pull request so that the change is reviewed.

 ### ❓ A backport PR failed to get created.
 What do I do?